In-depth consultations directly with an NHS trained consultant surgeon

 - Surgical correction – before introducing Xiapex Injection therapy, surgical correction was the single efficient form of therapy in this disease.
 In many patients, it still remain the only successful intervention to correct penile curvature caused by Peyronie’s disease.
 The surgery should always be performed after the acute phase of the disease passes, and the chronic phase is installing in the patient.

-At a centre for surgery, the specialists will oftentimes combine some of the above treatment techniques, so the treatment plan fits exactly the necessities of each patient individually.
+At centre for surgery, the specialists will oftentimes combine some of the above treatment techniques, so the treatment plan fits exactly the necessities of each patient individually.
 Variables which doctors usually take into account are the severity of the disease and the stage of the disease in which the patient finds themselves in.